dvbem/dvbem/README.md

 - 👋 Hi, I’m @dvbem
 - 👀 I’m interested in solving problems
 - 🌱 I’m a fullstack developer
-- 💞️ I’m looking forward to learn and improve
+- 💞️ I look forward to learning and improving
 - 📫 How to reach me: amujijp@gmail.com (+2349035450829)

 <!---